dockerguys/ranchcat/templates/gitea/2/README.md

 Usage
 -----
 1. Create your database first (user: gitapp, db name: gitea - utf8_general_ci).
 We use MySQL here.
-2. Update your load balancer to point 443 to 3000 (UI/https) and 2222 to 22 (SSH/tcp) of the Gitea service.
+2. Update your load balancer to point 443 to 3000 (UI/https) and 2222 to 22 (SSH/tcp) of the Gitea service:
-3. If the default admin user is not found (under the `/data/git/repositories/{ADMIN_NAME}` path inside the container), setup will be triggered.
+   - Service rule: `io.githost.role={name_of_this_stack}/server`
+3. To persist your data, create a volume called `{name_of_this_stack}_data`.
+This volume will be mounted to `/data` of the git server container.
-4. The setup process will try to initialize the database and create the default admin user.
-You can force skip the database initialization step by setting
-"Skip Database Setup" to `false`.
+4. The setup process is triggered if `/data/setup_complete.flag` file cannot be found.
+Setup will try to initialize the database and create the default admin user.
+You can force skip the database initialization step by setting "Skip Database Setup" to `false`.
 5. For OAuth2 based users, you need to setup the password for the user, otherwise that user cannot logon.
+6. Enable redis below for faster performance.
+You can use `redis-cli monitor` in the redis container to verify that things are working correctly.
-6. You can create a special organization called `system`, who needs to create a repo called `theme`.
+7. You can create a special organization called `system`, who needs to create a repo called `theme`.
 This repo is symlinked to Gitea customization directories.
 You need to restart the Gitea server container manually after creating the `system/theme` repo.
 Read more about the `system/theme` repo below.

 Gitea Customization Repo